vladimirkononov/subclass-project/README.md

 # Automation Project

-*Structure for creating a basic automation test using Selenium.*
+*Structure for creating a subclass-project.*

 **Java 8**